Man jailed for kidnapping, assault, fleeing deputies in Emery County | Gephardt Daily

 GREEN RIVER, Utah, June 25, 2023 (Gephardt Daily) — A man has been charged with multiple felonies after he allegedly kidnapped and assaulted a woman who had a protective order against him.

-Justin Edward Jaramillo, 42, also fled Emery County Sheriff deputies at more than speeds exceeding 100 mph, his charging documents say.
+Justin Edward Jaramillo, 42, also fled Emery County Sheriff deputies at speeds exceeding 100 mph, his charging documents say.

 The officer spotted a vehicle matching the same description at 2490 E. Main.